-Table 7

-Assessing A Sovereign's Debt Burden Score

-On a scale from 1 to 6, strongest to weakest
+Assessing A Sovereign's Debt Burden Score On a scale from 1 to 6, strongest to weakest

-Debt level

-Net general government debt as a percentage of GDP¶

-¥ General government interest expenditures as a percentage of general government revenues 30% - 60% 60%- 80% 80%- 100% >100%

-를 Below 5% 1 2 3 4 5

-Cost of debt 5% - 10% 3 4 5 6

-ဝိ 10% - 15% 3 4 5 6 6

-Above 15% 4 5 6 6 6

-Positive adjustments factors Negative adjustments factors

-one c that a cover overeigns in a net debt position, the debt score ategory better than the initial score if we assess government's refinancing needs are likely to be ed by official funding during the next two to thre (see paragraph 96). one of the ee • Mood in for typi • Nood the ee • The vari overeigns in a category worse tour condition re than about 4 oreign currency ically less than acentral governe debt service pations. than the init is below app 10% of gross y, or the aver three years. d consistent ment commo profile is sub ial score if at ly (see parag debt is deno rage maturity ly more than ercial debt. ject to signifi anking secto tleast two graph 94): ominated vis 60% of icant

-Negative adjustment for contingent liabilities:

-The debt score is one category worse than the adjusted score when contingent liabilities are "moderate," two categories worse when they are "high," and three when they are "very high" in accordance with Table 8.

-The debt burden score equals the initial score with a positive adjustment of up to one category or a negative adjustment of up to three categories based on the net effect of the adjustment factors outlined above.

-Notes

-- \ Based on the average of the current year estimate and three-year forecasts. - ¶ Based on the current year estimate and the expected trend for the next two to three years.
+Debt level ral governn rcentage of bt General government interest expenditures as a percentage of general government revenues Below 30% 30% - 60% 60%- 80% 80%- 100% >100% fde Below 5% 1 2 3 4 5 Cost of debt 5% - 10% 2 3 4 5 6 ŏ 10% - 15% 3 4 5 6 6 Above 15% 4 5 6 6 6 Positive adjustments factors Negative adjustments factors (see paragraph 96).
+More than about 40% of gross debt is denominated in foreign currency, or the average maturity is typically less than three years.
+Non-residents hold consistently more than 60% of the central government commercial debt.
+The debt service profile is subject to significant variations.
+A large share of the resident banking sector's balance sheet is central government debt (above 20%). ative adjustment for contingent liabilities: ebt score is one category worse than the adjust ted score v vhen continger t liabilities a re "moderate e" two ories worse when they are "high," and three whe ebt burden score equals the initial score with a tment of up to three categories based on the ne gative ; ed on the average of the current year estimate a ed on the current year estimate and the expect